rickbutterfield/jekyll-now/_posts/2019-03-06-removing-emoji-dotnet-jsonresult.md

 ---
 layout: post
 title: Removing emoji in a C# .NET JsonResult
-# excerpt: Dark mode is all the rage these days.
+excerpt: I recently came across an issue at work where a JsonResult couldn't be returned because of emojis within a string
 ---

-<p class="lead">I recently came across an issue at work where a `JsonResult` couldn't be returned because of emojis within a string</p>
+<p class="lead">I recently came across an issue at work where a <code>JsonResult</code> couldn't be returned because of emojis within a string.</p>

 The error I was getting looked something like this: